Ř: Romani

 It is used by academics and activists to represent the Romani language's second rhotic retained in some dialects (which is also commonly spelled as ⟨rr⟩), variously pronounced as a long trill /[rr]/, a uvular trill /[ʀ]/, or a retroflex tap /[ɽ]/ or approximant /[ɻ]/.

+Piemontese

+Ř is a letter used in some varieties of Piemontese.
+It is used to indicate an /[r]/ that tends towards /[ɹ]/ (the ‘rounded’ r), typical of the Langhe, Monferrato and Mondovì areas and some neighbouring areas of Liguria.
+On some non-technical websites it is represented with the wrong glyph ȓ.

 Katë

 It is used in Katë by academics to represent the voiced retroflex approximant /[ɻ]/ found in all dialects, which has several allophonic realizations, including the R-colored vowel.

 Kurdish

 In some Latin-based scripts of Kurdish, it represents the voiced alveolar trill /[r]/, as opposed to the alveolar tap /[ɾ]/ represented by ⟨r⟩.

 Americanist notation

 In Americanist phonetic notation, ř has been used to represent a flap.
 This usage might come from William A. Smalley in Manual of Articulatory Phonetics (1963).

 Berber

 The letter is used in scholarly transcriptions of Riffian Berber.
 It represents a sound that comes from historical *l; in most Riffian dialects it is distinguished from r by its lack of influence on nearby vowels, however in some dialects this contrast is strengthened either by ř being trilled and r being a tap, or by ř being palatalized and r not being palatalized. Ř is a rhotic approximant or fricative in some dialects.